AdultLink/TexturePanner/README.md

 It can be edited through [Amplify Shader Editor](http://amplify.pt/unity/amplify-shader-editor) and contributions to the project are always welcome!

+---

 Project developed using **Unity 2017.4.8f1**.
 Please use this version if you are planning on contributing.
+You can work on your own branch and send a pull request with your changes.

+---

 _(Beware: The screenshots folder is quite heavy at the moment, I need to find a way to reduce file size for gifs without losing too much quality)_